Bio1M/Bio1M.github.io/phylo_ans.md

 ![A tree with some primate species](materials/primates.png)

-__MC.__ Which of the groups of taxa identified on this tree is _not_ monophyletic?

-A. Self-important primates (SIPs)

-B. Hominids

-C. Chimpanzees

-* D. Apes

-E. Gorillas

 __MC.__ According to the figure above, which of the following groups is _not_ a clade?

 A. Hominids